AR-15 Barrel Length 2026: 10.5" to 20" Velocity & Dwell Time Compared header image

 Cons

-• Longer footprint inside vehicles or tight interiors.
+• Longest footprint inside vehicles or tight interiors.

-• Heavier front end versus compact SBR builds, handling becomes awkard especially when suppressed and adding accessories.
+• Heavier front end versus compact SBR builds, handling becomes awkward especially when suppressed and adding accessories.

 • Less unique—requires accessories to differentiate for specialized roles.